Some Muslims and members of other faiths may be deterred from taking out the UK government's student loans, due to the interest payment system.

 The UK government offers eligible undergraduate students a Tuition Fee Loan and Maintenance Loan as part of the Student Finance funding system in the UK.
 These student loans incur interest on the repayments.
 Before 2012 this interest was set at the rate of inflation, not at a commercial rate.
 Therefore, the value of the amount repaid was the same as the value of the amount borrowed.
 However, since 2012, interest is charged at the rate of inflation plus 3 percent during the period of study.
 The interest rate then varies after studies, between the rate of inflation only and inflation plus 3 percent, according to earnings.

-In addition to the Postgraduate Loans Scheme, the government has also announced a separate PhD Loans Scheme for student starting from 2018-2019 onwards, aimed at students without full Research Council funding, as a means of expanding access to PhD study for postgraduates who would otherwise self-fund all or part of their doctorates.
+In addition to the Postgraduate Loans Scheme, the government has also announced a separate PhD Loans Scheme for student starting from 2018-2019 onwards, aimed at students without Research Council funding, as a means of expanding access to PhD study for postgraduates.
 Exact details of the PhD Loans have yet to be confirmed.
 There is more information here.